Equipment Equipment — How Long Do Pool Pumps Last? Complete Lifespan Guide

 Planning for Replacement

-Start researching replacement options when your pump reaches 6-8 years old, depending on your specific conditions and usage, depending on its condition and maintenance history.
+Start researching replacement options when your pump reaches 6-8 years old, depending on its condition, usage, and maintenance history.
 Having a backup plan prevents emergency purchases during peak season when prices are highest and availability limited.

 Consider upgrading to a variable-speed model for improved efficiency and longer lifespan.
 These pumps qualify for utility rebates in many areas, helping offset the higher initial cost.